lb3361/gigatron-lcc/README.md

 ## Status

-What works:
+### What works

 * The compiler compiles
 * The linker/assembler assembles and links.
-* The runtime for INTS and LONGS works
+* The runtime is complete (including LONG and FP support)
 * The emulator (build/gtsim) can run gt1 files and redirect printf to stdout (compile with glcc -map=sim)
-* The runtime testsuite works
-* The C library is still very bare
 * signal(SIGVIRQ, xxx) captures vCPU interrupts
+* signal(SIGFPE, xxx) captures division by zero and floating point issues.
+* libc has optimized memset and memcpy
+* half of the standard libc functions are there.
+* sqrt() works

-What remains to be done:
+### What remains to be done:

+There is substantial work needed on the libraries

+* stdio
+* malloc (there is already support to collect a heap)
+* printf (but you can printf when using -map=sim)
+* transcendental functions in libm
-* Complete the runtime for FLOATs.
+* writing to the gigatron screen
-* Complete the library to loosely match ANSI C.
-* Rewrite the driver 'glcc' to be pure python instead of calling lcc.c with hacks
-* Improve the code generation when it comes to passing AC between trees in the LCC forest.
-This is the main weak point at the moment.
-The code generation within a tree is quite good in fact.
-I have several ideas to do this and no time...
-* Debug.
+* reading lines with a pluggy keyboard.
+* adding more gigatron SYS stubs

+The compiler could also be improved

+* Although the code generator uses vAC quite well within a tree, it cannot use vAC at all to pass data from one tree to the next.
+This was improved by adding a `preralloc` callback in the lcc code generator, but the current code does not know which instructions preserve vAC and is therefore very conservative.
+There are multiple ways to address this.
+One is to write a python peephole optimizer that runs as a separable pass.
+The correct way would be to make the lburg code selection aware of the input state of the registers.
+This is much harder.
+* One could rewrite the compiler driver `glcc` to be self-contained instead of delegating much work to the historical lcc driver `lcc`.
+That would make option processing simpler to understand.
+This is harder than it seems.

 ## Compiling and installing